seasketch/geoprocessing/README.md

 ## Who is this for?

-It's specifically targeted to GIS practictioners, developers, and technical folks that want to create and host geoprocessing projects themselves, independent of any planning tool used.
+It's specifically targeted to GIS practitioners, developers, and technical folks that want to create and host geoprocessing projects themselves, independent of any planning tool used.
 The SeaSketch team uses it for [all projects](https://github.com/mcclintock-lab?q=-next&type=&language=&sort=)

 ## Goals